CogStack/CogStack-Pipeline/docs/quickstart/index.md

 ```

 For more information about possible documents querying or modification operations, please refer to the official [ElasticSearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/getting-started.html).

+As a side note, the name for ElasticSearch node in the Docker Compose has been set as `elasticsearch-1`.
+The `-1` ending emphasizes that for larger-scale deployments, multiple ElasticSearch nodes can be used -- typically, a minimum of 3.

 ### PostgreSQL sample database